denoland/docs/deploy/manual/pricing-and-limits.md

 deem to be in violation of this policy, runs the risk of having their account terminated.

+## Maximum size for deployments

+When uploading assets to a deployment, the total size of all files within the deployment (source files and static files) __should not exceed 1 gigabyte__.

 ## TLS proxying

 On the Free plan, TLS termination is required for outgoing connections to port